QWERTY770/Minecraft-2D-Python/README.md

 D -- move right

-EQUALS -- increase the ID of block by 1(e.g. stone -> grass_block)
+EQUALS -- increase the ID of block held by player(e.g. stone -> grass_block)

-MINUS -- decrease the ID of block by 1(e.g. grass_block -> stone)
+MINUS -- decrease the ID of block held by player(e.g. grass_block -> stone)

-left click -- destroy the block
+left click -- destroy the block(i.e. the pointed block will be air)

 right click -- replace the block